probot/probot/docs/serverless-deployment.md

 - `WEBHOOK_SECRET`: the **Webhook Secret** that you generated when you created the app.
 - `PRIVATE_KEY_PATH`: the path to a private key file

-> These environment variables will need to be pass through to your FaaS solution.
-Each solution is different, please consult their documentation on how to use variables in the deployed environment.
+> These environment variables will need to be passed through to your FaaS solution.
+Each solution is different; please consult their documentation on how to use variables in the deployed environment.

 Choosing a FaaS provider is mostly dependent on developer preference.
-Each Probot plugin interacts in a similar fashion, but the plugins implementation is dealing with different requests and responses specific to the provider.
-If you do not have a preference for a provider, choose the solution you have the most familiarity with.
+Each Probot plugin interacts similarly, but the plugins implementation is dealing with different requests and responses specific to the provider.
+If you do not have a preference for a provider, choose the solution you have the most familiarity.

 ### AWS Lambda

 AWS Lambda is an event-driven, serverless computing platform provided by Amazon as a part of the Amazon Web Services.
 AWS Lamba additionally manages the computing resources required for the code and adjusts those resources in conjunction with incoming events.
 1. [Install the @probot/serverless-lambda](https://github.com/probot/serverless-lambda#usage) plugin.
-2. Create a `handler.js` file in the route of you probot application
+2. Create a `handler.js` file in the root of you probot application
    ```
    // handler.js
    const serverless = require('@probot/serverless-lambda')